johnulist/Cakephp-scaffold-Bootstrap/README.md

 # Bootstrap scaffold views for CakePHP
 Theme I using on projects.
+They are updated original scaffold view templates to use with Bootstrap framework.

 ## Requirements
 * CakePHP - i tested it on 2.6.1 and 2.6.2